tomer279/NumericalAnalysisMethods/README.md

 # NumericalAnalysisMethods
 Numerical analysis methods for a university course.
-Suggestions for improving my code are favorable.
+Suggestions for improving my code are welcome.